imvenkip/cortx-motr-1/scripts/provisioning/README.md

 image](https://app.vagrantup.com/centos/boxes/7), which is downloaded from the [vagrantcloud](https://vagrantcloud.com/search) repository.
-After provisioning and installation of the required rpm packages, including build tools and latest _Lustre_ from Intel's repository, it takes about 2GB of extra disk space per VM.
+After provisioning and installation of the required rpm packages, including build tools and latest _Lustre_ from Whamcloud's repository, it takes about 2GB of extra disk space per VM.

 Besides main virtual machine, which can be used as a build node, additional machines can be provisioned as well to provide a cluster-like environment for